Supporting young people with climate resilience

 Enable young people to develop empathy, take action, participate in solutions, and make informed choices

 “Jo was brilliant and made everyone feel so welcome and individual.
 I felt she had so much empathy as well as a fun, calm and gentle tone.
-I shall attempt to put her strategies in place and use not only for ourselves but the children we support – and also pass on some of the strategies from the training to family and friends.”
+I shall attempt to put her strategies in place and use not only for ourselves but the young people we support – and also pass on some of the strategies from the training to family and friends.”

 Simply contact me via the form below and we can explore how this training can best support you.